Rachit1313/txtToWeb/README.md

 * `--version` or `-v`: Display the tool's version.
 * `--stylesheet` or `-s`: Specify a URL to a CSS stylesheet to include in the HTML files.
 * `--help` or `-h`: Display usage information and available flags.

+### Markdown Support

+The tool provides initial support for Markdown files.
+Currently, it can parse and convert the Italic syntax from Markdown to HTML.

 ### Output